 - painful or tender.

 Most soft tissue lumps are not cancer.
 But if you notice any of these symptoms, get them checked by your GP.
-We have more information about symptoms of soft tissue sarcoma.
+They can arrange a scan.

 The causes of soft tissue sarcomas are not known.
 There are certain things that can affect the chances of developing a soft tissue sarcoma.
 These are called risk factors.